rubberart7/rubberart7/README.md

 ## 🧠 About Me:

-I am a Computer Science student with a strong interest in building scalable applications and AI-powered solutions.
+I am a Computer Science student with a strong interest in technology, ranging from software engineering and AI development to systems and IT solutions.
 My experience includes a research co-op at Drexel University’s College of Computing and Informatics, where I contributed to launching the AI-Atelier research lab, developed educational resources on generative AI, and collaborated with a team to design hands-on courses.
-I have also developed full-stack platforms using tools such as Next.js, React, Express, Flask, and PostgreSQL, focusing on user-centered design, secure authentication, and intelligent system integration.
-I enjoy combining creativity with technical problem-solving and I am eager to contribute to impactful projects where innovation and collaboration drive success.
+I have also developed full-stack platforms using tools such as Next.js, React, Express, Flask, and PostgreSQL, focusing on usability, security, and intelligent integration.
+I enjoy combining creativity with technical problem-solving and am eager to contribute to innovative and high-impact projects across diverse areas of technology.

 ---